mrsadri/Portfolio/DEPLOYMENT.md

 - [ ] Enable HTTPS/SSL
 - [ ] Test page load speed (PageSpeed Insights)

-## File Structure for Deployment
+## Output Structure after `bun run build`

 ```
-/
+docs/
+├── 404.html
 ├── index.html
-├── my-story.html
-├── contact.html
-├── resume.html
 ├── robots.txt
 ├── sitemap.xml
-├── css/
-│   ├── base.css
-│   ├── portfolio.css
-│   ├── case-study.css
-│   └── resume.css
-├── js/
-│   ├── navigation.js
-│   ├── animations.js
-│   ├── recap-modal.js
+├── .nojekyll
-│   └── resume-pdf.js
-├── images/
+├── dist/
-│   └── [all image files]
+│   └── [JavaScript bundles emitted by Bun]
-└── case-studies/
+└── images/
-    ├── divar-secure-call.html
-    └── setare-aval-engagement.html
+    └── [...portfolio assets]
 ```

 ## Important Notes

-- All images are optimized (WebP/AVIF format)
-- External CDN is used for html2pdf.js library
-- All paths are relative and will work on any hosting
+- All paths are relative, so the build works at `https://mrsadri.github.io/Portfolio/`.
-- No build step required - pure HTML/CSS/JS
-- Works on any static hosting service
+- `404.html` mirrors `index.html` to provide SPA fallback on GitHub Pages.
+- `.nojekyll` prevents GitHub Pages from stripping files that begin with underscores.
+- If you customise the domain later, remember to update `index.html`, `sitemap.xml`, and `robots.txt` with the new canonical URL.

 ## Custom Domain Setup